Evaluation of probabilistic photometric redshift estimation approaches for The Rubin Observatory Legacy Survey of Space and Time (LSST): Analysis

 where $f(z \vert \x)$ is the true \pzpdf\ that we do not have and $\widehat{f}(z \vert \x)$ is an estimate thereof, in terms of the photometry $\x$.
 (See Section~\ref{sec:flexzboost} for a review of the notation.)
 We estimate the CDE loss via

-where the first term is the expectation value of the \pz\ posterior with respect to the marginal distribution of the photometric covariates $\X$, the second term is the expectation value with respect to the joint distribution of $\X$ and the space $Z$ of all possible redshifts, and the third term $K_{f}$ is a constant depending only upon the true conditional densities $f(z \vert \x)$.
-We may estimate these expectations empirically on the test or validation data \citep[Eq.~7 in][]{Izbicki:17b} without knowledge of the true densities.
+where the first term is the expectation value of the \pz\ posterior with respect to the marginal distribution of the photometric covariates $\X$, the second term is the expectation value with respect to the joint distribution of $\X$ and the space $Z$ of all possible redshifts, and the third term $K_{f}$ is a constant depending only upon the true conditional densities $f(z \vert \x)$ \citep[Eq.~7 in][]{Izbicki:17b}. \boldblue{One of the most powerful features of the CDE loss is the ability to estimate the loss function up to a constant even in the absence of knowledge of the true underlying distribution (see Eq.~7 and accompanying discussion in \citet{Izbicki:17} for more details).
+This feature enables a quantitative comparison of our estimation methods with our current dataset where we lack access to the true $f(z \vert \x)$.}